pulse0ne/fileviewer/README.md

--p --port       (optional; default: 8080) the port to start the server on -e --expiry     (optional; default: 60) the time in minutes a temporary file will live for -t --tmp        (optional; default: ./tmp) the temporary folder for zipped files -d --delete     (optional) when present, delete capability will be enabled -s --showhidden (optional) when present, shows hidden files (can be re-hidden on client-side)
+-p --port       (optional; default: 8080) the port to start the server on -e --expiry     (optional; default: 60) the time in minutes a temporary file will live for -t --tmp        (optional; default: ./tmp) the temporary folder for zipped files

+-d --delete     (optional) when present, delete capability will be enabled -u --upload     (optional) when present, upload capability will be enabled -n --newfolder  (optional) when present, new folder capability will be enabled -m --rename     (optional) when present, rename capability will be enabled -s --showhidden (optional) when present, shows hidden files
 ```

 ### TODOs
-- Add local settings menu
-- Confirmation dialog for delete
 - Hide icon buttons when disabled?
 - Add upload capability
-- Add title attribute for buttons
 - Add rename capability
 - Add move capability?